|

 "Mind" or "spirit" means perception with "feeling and thought".
 Our mind is capable of memorizing and thinking without boundary.
 In contrast, animals could memorize and think in a limited manner (the animals do things under guidance of there nature senses) because there brains compared to the body size is smaller than that of human.
 Thus animals are unable to make any improvement while men are able to make an improvement.

 The brain is a miraculous object, which retains enormous data and could rapidly make a computation similar to a computer.
-"The brain has stored a number of memories to make a comparison whether the thing being perceived has been memorized and to make a computation."
+“The brain has stored a number of memories to make a comparison whether the thing being perceived has been memorized and to make a computation.”
 The mental though incurs in the brain (but the time of mental perception will incur and end at several spots on the body rapidly and continuously until it seems that the mental perception is forever.
 Such misunderstanding has caused us to think that the mind is self).
+Therefore, the brain is the center of the work of the mind.
+Besides, the brain also controls function of various organs in the body.
+Speaking and physical movement are ordered by the mind at the brain.
+Thus the mind and the brain are inseparable: otherwise, both will come to end at once because the brain is the place where perception (spirit) incurs.
+The perception has also included perception of information in the memory of the brain to “think” and “memorize”.
+If there is no brain, there is no mind.

 The brain organ seem to be a usual object but it is an amazing object as the modern technology could not find out its secret on how to keep the memory and how to think.
 Even though it is a wonderful object, it is still under the rule of impermanence, suffering and no-self.
 The mind relies on the brain to become in existence.
 So it is under the same rule of impermanence, suffering and no-self which have governed the brain.

-16. How dose the mind work?
+16. How does the mind work?

 The mind consists of four components, as mentioned earlier, that is perception, feeling, memory, and though.
 If one component is missing, the mind is improper or is inexistence.
 For example, if there is no memory, we cannot memorize things and cannot think.
 Or, if there is no perception, we cannot perceive or feel anything.
 Thus, there is no mind or it means death.

 Originally, when there is no self, a sperm has fertilized with an egg to produce a living creature which grow up with hereditary qualities of its parents.
 When every living is created, there is no memory but there are perception and feeling only (no though).
 That is the basis origin of all things.
 There is no thought of self (with desire or thirst).
-That is the"original mind" of human.
+That is the “original mind” of human.

 When a man is created, his body will be equipped with organs for contact in six manners.
 (1) Eye (contact with image), (2) Ear (contact with sound), (3) Nose (contact with smell), (4) Tongue (contact with taste), (5) Body (all tissues of the body for physical contact with items such as coldness, heat, softness, strength, pain, ache, excitement, etc), (6) Spirit (contact with things could be mentally contact.
-That is contact incurred after other contacts…. contacts with eye, ear, nose, tongue and body, memory, recognition and though of the mind).
+That is contact incurred after other contacts with eye, ear, nose, tongue and body, memory, recognition and though of the mind).

 The organ used for contact has caused contact with various items.
 When a contact incurs, there is perception.
 When there is perception, there is feeling with the contacting item (but the feeling incurring is dependent on how the contacting item could cause a feeling).
 When the feeling incurs, there is recognize the contacting item.
-When such item is contacted again, there is recognition of such item, when there are a lot of memory, such memories have been modified (combined) in various manners.
+When such item is contacted again, there is recognition of such item, when there are a lot of memories, such memories have been modified (combined) in various manners.

 |next|